-Sign-On Award valued at \$5,000,000 as follows:

-- \$2,500,000 in value granted in AMD Restricted Stock Units (RSUs) that will vest in full on the first, second and third anniversary of the grant - \$2,500,000 (the "Target Value") in AMD Performance-Based RSUs (PRSUs) that vest in 2026 with a payout that will range from 0% to 250% of the target number of PRSUs subject to the award (the "Target PRSUs"). - o The actual number of PRSUs earned will be based on the following performance criteria: - AMD's stock price performance relative to the performance of the S&P 500 Index over the three-year performance period {the "Performance Period") which runs from February 15, 2023, and ending February 15, 2026; and - AMD's two-year non-GAAP Earnings Per Share (EPS)Compound Annual Growth Rate, based on AMD's 2022 Annual Operating Plan non-GAAP EPS vs. the 2024 non-GAAP EPS. - Earned and vested PRSUs will generally be settled on the later of March 1, 2026, or the date following the Compensation Committee's certification of performance.
+- o An RSU grant valued at \$6,000,000 vesting in three tranches with 1/6 of these RSUs vesting on September 15, 2024, 1/3 vesting on January 15, 2025 and 1/2 vesting on January 15, 2026 - o An initial grant valued at \$3,000,000 divided equally between RSUs and performance based RSUs with the following conditions: - o An RSU grant valued at \$1,500,000 vesting 1/4th each on the first, second, third and fourth anniversary of the grant date. - o \$1,500,000 (the "Target Value") in performance based RSUs with a payout that will range from 0% to 250% of the target number of shares subject to the award (the "Target Shares").
+The actual number of PRSUs earned will be based on the following performance criteria: - o The Company's stock price growth relative to the S&P 500 Index growth over the performance period (the "Performance Period") which runs from August 9, 2023, through August 9, 2026; and - o The Company's two-year non-GAAP Earnings Per Share (EPS) Compound Annual Growth Rate (CAGR), based on the 2023 final non- - GAAP EPS vs. 2025 - o Earned and vested PRSUs will generally be settled on the later of August 15, 2026, or the date following the Compensation and Leadership Resources Committee's certification of performance. - o Target value divided by the average closing price of the Company's stock over the 30 trading-day period ending on the Grant Date will determine the number of RSUs and PRSUs granted o AMD will recommend that the CLRC grant to you, in the 2024 annual cycle, a long-term incentive (LTI) award having a target value of \$3,500,000.
+The LTI award will be subject to the same vesting and other terms and conditions as the annual LTI awards granted to AMD Executive Team members.
+AMD historically grants annual LTI awards in August.